U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs - NewsBreak

 In addition to the commodity programs, the farm bill includes crop insurance, conservation programs and food assistance programs.
 The bulk of farm bill spending goes to food programs, like the supplemental nutrition assistance program (SNAP, formerly known as food stamps) for low-income individuals and families.

-The post U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs appeared first on Daily Montanan .
+The post U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs appeared first on Nebraska Examiner .